Coassociative submanifolds in Joyce's generalised Kummer constructions: Introduction

-As a first step towards \autoref{bul:CalCon}, Dwivedi, Platt, and Walpuski constructed in~\cite{DPSDTW-Associatives} associative submanifolds in degenerating families of $\G_2$-manifolds arising from Joyce's generalised Kummer construction~\cite{Joyce-GeneralisedKummer1,Joyce-GeneralisedKummer2}.
-As the family of $\G_2$-manifolds approaches its orbifold-limit, the volume of these associatives shrinks to zero.
+If Halverson and Morrison's proposal is indeed true, then certain degenerations of $\G_2$-structures would be detectable by the vanishing of one of the above integrals.
+As a step towards this proposal, Dwivedi, Platt, and Walpuski constructed therefore in~\cite{DPSDTW-Associatives} associative submanifolds in families of $\G_2$-manifolds arising from Joyce's generalised Kummer construction~\cite{Joyce-GeneralisedKummer1,Joyce-GeneralisedKummer2}.
+These associative submanifolds have the property that their volume shrinks to zero as the $\G_2$-manifold approaches its (singular) orbifold-limit.
 (This is equivalent to $\int_P \phi_t \to 0$ where $P$ denotes the mentioned associative and $\phi_t$ corresponds to the degenerating path of $\G_2$-structures.)
-The purpose of the article at hand is to extend their construction to coassociative submanifolds.
+The purpose of the article at hand is to augment their work by the analogous construction of coassociative submanifolds.
 We hereby proceed as follows: